LEZ: maintained with annual pass and reduced fines

 - The transitional system (annual pass EUR 350, social rate EUR 200) is not yet formalised — no ordinance or decree published

-- First reading of a new ordinance planned in the coming weeks
+- First reading of a new ordinance planned, without a precise calendar (March 2026 government position)

 - Reformed framework targeted for January 2027